SamambaMan/django-payzen/docs/installation.rst

 Installation
 ============

-1. Install django-payzen package.
+1. Install django-pypayzen package.

 ::

-    pip install django-payzen
+    pip install django-pypayzen

-2. Add django_payzen in your INSTALLED_APPS
+2. Add django_pypayzen in your INSTALLED_APPS

-Edit your django settings.py and add django_payzen in your INSTALLED_APPS.
+Edit your django settings.py and add django_pypayzen in your INSTALLED_APPS.

-2. Configure your :doc:`django-payzen settings </settings>` .
+2. Configure your :doc:`django-pypayzen settings </settings>` .

-In your settings.py file, add the settings specific to django-payzen.
+In your settings.py file, add the settings specific to django-pypayzen.

-3. Include "django_payzen.urls" in your urls.py
+3. Include "django_pypayzen.urls" in your urls.py

 ::

-    url(r'^payment/', include("django_payzen.urls")),
+    url(r'^payment/', include("django_pypayzen.urls")),